 Remember, you may not be able to relate to or fully understand what they’re going through, but that doesn’t mean it’s not hard for them.
 Equally, just because you can’t entirely relate doesn’t mean that your advice and support isn’t useful.

 If you don’t identify as part of the LGBTQ+ community, it can sometimes be tricky to know about the various terms used and their meanings.
 You may also not understand the finer points of your friend’s struggle as they come to terms with their own identity.
 LGBTQ+ friends can help you, but always make sure they are up for a conversation.
 It can be very painful and exhausting to talk about their experiences, and though as a friend they might want to help, it's never their job.
 Reading and researching on the subject yourself is an excellent way to become a better ally:

-- Our guides on understanding sexuality and understanding gender and identity are a great place to start with the learning process (if we do say so ourselves).
+- Our guides on understanding sexuality and understanding gender are a great place to start with the learning process (if we do say so ourselves).

 - You can also check out other resources from organisations such as The Trevor Project and LGBT Foundation to learn more about the issues affecting the LGBTQ+ community.

 Knowing what to say when someone opens up to you isn’t always easy, especially when it’s about a subject like gender identity or sexuality.
 Everyone makes mistakes.
 The important thing is to acknowledge them, and to stay open and willing to learn.

 - If someone points out something you weren't aware of or misunderstood, try not to be defensive.
 It's a totally normal reaction to have, but they most likely didn't say it to make you feel bad.
 Instead, ask them if they want to help you understand, or let them know that you will try to learn more about the issue.